Duchess of Cornwall to visit Greenwich twice next week

 A variety of fence styles will be used around the course including tree trunk jumps, brush fences, flowerbed jumps and novelties such as oversized benches.

-“We”ll make some more bespoke ones for the Games but for this it’s less about what the jumps look like and it’s more about the types of jump and it’s about the course designer, Sue Benson, being able to test out certain design concepts.” explains Tim Hadaway, the Equestrian Manager for London 2012..
+"We''ll make some more bespoke ones for the Games but for this it's less about what the jumps look like and it's more about the types of jump and it's about the course designer, Sue Benson, being able to test out certain design concepts." explains Tim Hadaway, the Equestrian Manager for London 2012..

 I asked Sue Benson if there was a “gold standard” cross country track that those in the sport looked upon as being in the one they had to match.